Kanuti National Wildlife Refuge

 Kanuti National Wildlife Refuge is probably the furthest inland site where Pacific salmon and sheefish go to spawn.
 For the ocean-going fish, it's more than 1,000 miles just to get to the Koyukuk River confluence with the Yukon... and the Kanuti River at the heart of Kanuti NWR is another couple hundred miles up the Koyukuk.
 But you'll also find northern pike, Dolly Varden, rainbow trout and arctic grayling in the waters here.

 About 130 species of migratory wetland birds use Kanuti NWR for feeding, nesting and raising their young in the summer.
-It's not just the heat that contributes to the rise in bird populations, it's all those tasty, protein-rich flying insects, too... hint, hint.
+It's not just the heat that contributes to the rise in bird populations, it's all those tasty, protein-rich flying, blood-sucking insects, too... hint, hint.

 Most of the area sits on permafrost and is very poorly drained.
 There are no designated or maintained trails, campsites or public use cabins on the property.
 What you will find, though, are many private property sites scattered through the area... and these are places to stay out of if you don't have explicit permission.